christinetran825/seed-picker-cli-app/README.md

 ## Installation

-Clone the repository and run bundle install.
+Clone the repository and run `bundle install`.

 ## Usage

-After installing the gem, run seed-picker to begin.
+After installing the gem, run `seed-picker` to begin.

 ## Development